sir-temi/pykuda/README.md

 ## Contributions & Issues

--   If you would like to contribute and improve this package, feel free to fork the repository, make changes and open a pull request.
+-   If you would like to contribute and improve this package or it's documentation, please feel free to fork the repository, make changes and open a pull request.
 -   If you encounter any issue or bugs, please open an issue.

 ## Author